Hetzner VPS Review: Real experience of cost-effective servers in Europea

 Where It Doesn’t Fit

-- Projects primarily serving users in mainland China (latency will hurt user experience) - People without an overseas credit card (no workaround) - Users who need frequent IP changes or run gray-area projects (Hetzner’s rules are strict)
+- Projects primarily serving users in mainland China (latency will hurt user experience) - People without an overseas credit card (no real workaround) - Users who need frequent IP changes or run gray-area projects (Hetzner’s rules are strict)

 Summary

 Hetzner’s strengths and weaknesses are very clear.
 On European routes, it still offers excellent value, solid resources, and proven long-term reliability.
-However, the credit card requirement, higher latency from China, and stricter policies are real limitations.
+But the credit card requirement, higher latency from China, and stricter policies are real limitations.

 🚀